Fiori-Tracker/fioritracker.github.io/2020FPS01/faq.md

 ### 1. Is it really free?

 Yes it is.
-We get enough value from paid add-ons and exposure.
+We are able to maintain Fiori Tracker with income that [commercial pieces](https://help.fioritracker.app/2020FPS01) of Fiori Tracker Suite provide.

 ### 2. Does is send any data (statistics) to outside servers (what is the security model)?